Neveix/voxelcore-seat-commons/README.md

 - [RideableAPI](https://github.com/Neveix/rideable-api) — for mounting logic
 - A pluggable component system — for easy customization or overriding

-This is a library pack.
-It does not add any items or blocks to your game by itself.
-Other content packs use these presets to add rideable or climbable content.

 ---

 ## Installation